msp-strath/cs208-logic/pages/index.md

 Topic 0 of this course is a (re)introduction to the basic concepts of Propositional Logic.
 We look at the syntax of Propositional Logic (what are the formulas?) and the semantics (what do the formulas mean?).

-Propositional Logic is concerned with statements that are true or false (e.g., "It is raining", "I am in Glasgow") and their combination by connectives such as 'and', 'or', 'not', and 'implies'.
+Propositional Logic is concerned with statements that are true or false (e.g., “It is raining”, “I am in Glasgow”) and their combination by connectives such as 'and', 'or', 'not', and 'implies'.
 Propositional Logic is not a very expressive logic, for example it is not possible to directly express relationships between things, but it is useful in its own right, as we shall see.

 1. [Syntax](prop-logic-syntax.html): what are the valid sequences of symbols that we can write down?
 Which ones are logical formulas?